rlunar/valkey-php/docs/content/scripting.md

 ##### *Return value*
 Mixed.
 What is returned depends on what the LUA script itself returns, which could be a scalar value (int/string), or an array.
 Arrays that are returned can also contain other arrays, if that's how it was set up in your LUA script.
-If there is an error executing the LUA script, the getLastError() function can tell you the message that came back from Redis (e.g. compile error).
+If there is an error executing the LUA script, the getLastError() function can tell you the message that came back from Valkey (e.g. compile error).

 ##### *Examples*
 ```php